Realistic Detection and Early Warning of Binary Neutron Stars with Decihertz Gravitational-wave Observatories: CHARACTERISTIC OF BNS EARLY-WARNING CATEGORIES

 The majority of the detectable BNS sources in B-DECIGO belong to category (b), which yields the best and most stable parameter estimation results.
 From Table~\ref{tab:Number/yr} we notice that the yearly detection rate of this category is more than that of category (a), and the entire category (b) takes up 78\% of the total detections.
 From the middle parts of Fig.~\ref{fig:BDEC_4panel} ($1\,{\rm yr} < t_{c_0} \leq 4\,{\rm yr}$) and the white circles in Fig.~\ref{fig:BDEC_dist} we find that the angular resolutions and timing accuracies are clustered around $\Delta\Omega\sim 10^{-2}\,\rm{deg^2}$ and $\Delta t_c\sim 0.1\, \rm{s}$.
 Such a steady distribution is unrelated to the integration time, which is the reason why we consider all the BNSs that merge within 1 to 4 years into this category.
 Note that we derive our results by integrating to $f_{\rm out}=100\,$Hz, which is $\sim2\,$s before the actual final merger.
 If one wants parameter estimation results from days earlier to execute the early warning alerts, the white arrow on Fig.~\ref{fig:BDEC_dist} shows the direction of the changes.
 We also find that the SNR and redshift distributions are similar for both categories (a) and (b), where sources up to $z=0.45$ can be detected.

 Category (c) contains a special kind of BNSs from space-based detectors.
 The prominent feature of category (c) is that only nearby sources from us could be observed, judging from the last panel of Fig.~\ref{fig:BDEC_4panel} when $t_{c_0} > 4$\,yr.
 Another feature is that the timing accuracy $\Delta t_c$ drops rapidly to $\sim 10^2\,$s in category~(c).
 The reason would be a lack of information due to a short integration interval in the frequency band, which is caused by the quasi-monochromatic waves emitted by the sources that are far from their merger stage.
 However, although the precision of $\Delta t_c$ in category~(c) is relatively poor, it is still useful in most cases.
 The $\Delta\Omega$ in this category is only slightly less accurate than in category (b), with a mean value of $0.1\,\rm{deg^2}$.
 The baseline of B-DECIGO in the Earth orbit from a 4-yr continuous observation gives rise to such accuracy.
-For BNSs in this category, with such accurate localization, joint detections from both EM and ground-based GW searches would be still promising.

 For B-DECIGO, only $\sim 3\%$ of the detected sources belong to category (c), and it cannot detect sources with $t_{c_0} \gtrsim 7\,$yr because of its decreased sensitivity at $0.1$\,Hz.
 This non-detection problem does not exist in other decihertz GW detectors such as DO-Conservative, for which $\sim 50\%$ of the detectable sources are in category (c).
 We will discuss this point in Sec.~\ref{sec:dets}.
 As we will see later, the typical detection features of the sources in categories (a), (b), and (c) have the similar patterns, regardless of changes in detectors (or sensitivity curves) and population models.
 Their relative positions on a $\Delta\Omega$-$\Delta t_c$ plot are similar to those in Fig.~\ref{fig:BDEC_dist} and the evolution trends of the observables with source merger time $t_{c_0}$ are similar to those in Fig.~\ref{fig:BDEC_4panel}, while only the numbers of detections and absolute precisions alter.